open-webui/open-webui/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

-- 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
+- 🌐🌍 **Multilingual Support**: Experience QXLI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🧩 **Pipelines, Open WebUI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
+- 🧩 **Pipelines, QXLI Plugin Support**: Seamlessly integrate custom logic and Python libraries into QXLI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
 [Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.
+- 🌟 **Continuous Updates**: We are committed to improving QXLI with regular updates, fixes, and new features.

-Want to learn more about Open WebUI's features?
-Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!
+Want to learn more about QXLI's features?
+Check out our [QXLI documentation](https://docs.openwebui.com/features) for a comprehensive overview!

-## 🔗 Also Check Out Open WebUI Community!
+## 🔗 Also Check Out QXLI Community!

-Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
-Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀
+Don't forget to explore our sibling project, [QXLI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+QXLI Community offers a wide range of exciting possibilities for enhancing your chat interactions with QXLI! 🚀

 ## How to Install 🚀

 ### Installation via Python pip 🐍

-Open WebUI can be installed using pip, the Python package installer.
+QXLI can be installed using pip, the Python package installer.
 Before proceeding, ensure you're using **Python 3.11** to avoid compatibility issues.

-1. **Install Open WebUI**:
+1. **Install QXLI**:
-   Open your terminal and run the following command to install Open WebUI:
+   Open your terminal and run the following command to install QXLI:

    ```bash
    pip install open-webui
    ```

-2. **Running Open WebUI**:
+2. **Running QXLI**:
-   After installation, you can start Open WebUI by executing:
+   After installation, you can start QXLI by executing:

    ```bash
    open-webui serve
    ```

-This will start the Open WebUI server, which you can access at [http://localhost:8080](http://localhost:8080)
+This will start the QXLI server, which you can access at [http://localhost:8080](http://localhost:8080)

 ### Quick Start with Docker 🐳

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [Open WebUI Documentation](https://docs.openwebui.com/) is ready to assist you.
+If you encounter any connection issues, our detailed guide on [QXLI Documentation](https://docs.openwebui.com/) is ready to assist you.

 > [!WARNING]
-> When using Docker to install Open WebUI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
+> When using Docker to install QXLI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 > [!TIP]
-> If you wish to utilize Open WebUI with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
+> If you wish to utilize QXLI with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
 To enable CUDA, you must install the [Nvidia CUDA container toolkit](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/) on your Linux/WSL system.

 ### Installation with Default Configuration